 His group is exploiting the latest genome editing technologies that have opened up new opportunities for understanding the biology of glioblastomas (GBM).

-Dr Steve Pollard is working with scientists from Canada and Denmark to look at parcels within cells that contain both DNA and protein, to see how they could be linked to causing glioblastomas.
-They will be using the very latest scientific editing tools to further their understanding of the parcels.
+Dr Steve Pollard is working with scientists from Canada and Denmark to look at chromatin proteins, to see how they could be linked to causing glioblastomas.
+These chromatin proteins are what help the extremely long strands of DNA to be wrapped up neatly into chromosomes.
+They will be using the very latest scientific editing tools to further their understanding of the interactions and defects in the proteins.
+Examples of the skills brought to this project by the applicants are: making glioblastoma stem cells; performing genome editing; experience with chromatin biology/biochemistry; models for drug development and drug screening.

 In this video, Dr Steve Pollard discusses his research further.